 Overland Park was Niche’s undisputed number one pick for the best cities for families 2019.
 With its midwestern warmth, the city has a perfect combination of work and play, so it’s no wonder that the population keeps rising.

-Crime rates are 13% less than the national average, with high praise towards the local police department and their ability to respond quickly.
+Crime rates are 13% less than the national average crime rates, with high praise towards the local police department and their ability to respond quickly.
 The educational facilities are some of the most credible in Kansas, and Blue Valley North High School is the model to prove it, with overall student test scores ranking 19% higher than the national average.

 With a heightened sense of community and belonging, Overland Park is unquestionably one of the best cities to raise a family.
 Moreover, The Overland Park Arboretum and Botanical Gardens are a blessing to have within the city limits.
 Its mission is to preserve and restore natural ecosystems with educational programs for youth.